OpenSourceEconomics/epp_topics/src/epp_topics/python_basics/installation_mac/instructions.md

    ![6_done.png](6_done.png)

-1. Before you can use mamba, **you need to restart your terminal!** After the restart you can type `mamba info` to quickly check your installation.
+1. Before you can use mamba, **you need to restart your terminal!** After the restart, you can type `mamba info` to quickly check your installation.
 If it worked, you will see the mamba logo.